cayxc/Mdtht/readme.md

 Can be used in any Markdown editor that supports adding JavaScript and CSS, such as:：**Typora**、**MarkdownPad** ......

+> [!IMPORTANT]
+>
+> **Important Tips：** **Mdtht is a remake of MarkdownPad2AutoCatalog**
+>
+> MarkdownPad2AutoCatalog is now obsolete.
+Users who previously used MarkdownPad2AutoCatalog should download Mdtht again
+>
+> Compared to MarkdownPad2AutoCatalog, Mdtht has higher execution efficiency and richer features.

 # Implemented functions

 **Mdtht** provides the following features：